xiaoxi-s/STL/README.md

 ## Test

 ### Utilities
-- `allocator`: allocator unfinished; base finished
+- `allocator`: Now use naive allocator (a wrapper for new and delete)

 ### Data Structures
 - `vector`: finished